smatrix017/Data-Science/README.md

-This repository contains some models for a few datasets that I solved for practice along with the theory from the book "Introduction to Stastical Learning by Trevor Hastie and Robert Tibshirani".
+This repository contains some models for a few datasets that I solve for practice along with covering the theory from the book "Introduction to Stastical Learning by Trevor Hastie and Robert Tibshirani".
 These datasets are available in ISLR library.